wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 Developmental Code in Becoming!

+Version 1.7.0 is planned for end of June or July 2014

+Version 1.6.2 is planned for end of May 2014

 = 1.6.1 =
 * The New Cycle [STABLE] New Owner of this Plugin is sLa NGjI's
  * Please update as soon as possible!